HewlettPackard/Docker-SimpliVity/ops/README.md

 ![Image scanning in DTR][imagescanning]
 **Figure 26.** Image scanning in DTR

+If you navigate to Settings > Storage, you should see that DTR is configured to use shared NFS storage as shown in Figure 27.

+![DTR storage settings][DTRstorage]
+**Figure 27.** DTR storage settings

 # Security considerations
 In addition to having all logs centralized in a single place and the image scanning feature enabled for the DTR nodes, there are other guidelines that should be followed in order to keep your Docker environment as secure as possible.
 The HPE Reference Configuration paper for securing Docker on HPE Hardware places a special emphasis on securing Docker in DevOps environments and covers best practices in terms of Docker security.
 The document can be found here: http://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00020437enw.
 Some newer Docker security features that were not covered in the reference configuration are outlined below.